samuelint/ai-likes-human/README.md

 ### AI Agent Adoption Challenges:

+- Creating an AI agent prototype is easy, a product is hard.
+Deployment & reliability takes a lot of efforts.
 - Using Agent is a long & hard process.
 They can do incredible things, but are still hard to deploy & use rapidly.
 - Most services are cloud based, but it seem to be contradictory with business needs (they do not want to share sensitive data to the cloud).
 - There are a lot of agents/GPT/libraries that do not work well or expected.
 Adding reluctance to AI Agent adoption.